 Obsessive thoughts lead to a range of compulsive behaviours such as:

-Though some people may label their patterns or habits as “a little bit OCD,” the reality of actual OCD is that it can be intensely time-consuming, and can cause severe impacts to a person’s everyday life.
-Some may try to deal with their symptoms by avoiding triggers, which can cause additional isolation and disturbance to existing relationships and responsibilities, while others may attempt to cope through substance abuse.
+Though some people may label their patterns or habits as “a little bit OCD,” the reality of OCD traits or OCD characteristics is that they can be intensely time-consuming and can cause severe impacts to a person’s everyday life, including challenges with OCD and addiction.
+Some may try to deal with their symptoms by avoiding triggers, which can cause additional isolation and disturbance to existing relationships and responsibilities.
+Others may attempt to cope through substance abuse, leading to OCD and addiction.

 OCD and Addiction

 People with anxiety disorders are at greater risk for addiction, with one study reporting 20% of people with an anxiety disorder also having a co-occurring addiction.
 If you are living with OCD, you may feel like you are not in control, or like you can’t shut off your thoughts.
-This can be extraordinarily stressful and exhausting, and it is not uncommon for people to self-medicate through drug or alcohol use.
+This can be extraordinarily stressful and exhausting, and it is not uncommon for people to self-medicate through drug or alcohol use, resulting in the connection between OCD and addiction.

 What is Obsessive Compulsive Personality Disorder (OCPD)?

 Obsessive compulsive personality disorder is a type of personality disorder that is distinguished by perfectionism, as well as rigid attention to neatness and order.
-People with OPCD feel an intense need to control the environment around them, which can include attempting to conform the habits or behaviours of others to their standards.
+People living with OCPD feel an intense need to control the environment around them, which can include attempting to conform the habits or behaviours of others to their standards.
+There are OCPD traits and OCPD symptoms that can be used to help diagnose OCPD and distinguish between OCPD vs. OCD.

 Common traits of OCPD include: